 Obtaining CE Credit for CME, CNE, M/CHES, CPH

 Access to the Online CE Evaluation System is generated by payment of the Access Fee.
 In order to receive a certificate of continuing education credit, an Online Evaluation must be completed for each session or institute attended.
-The CE fee covers all CE contact hour credits for both the Learning Institute courses and the Annual Meeting scientific sessions
+The CE fee covers all CE contact hour credits for both the Learning Institute courses and the Annual Meeting scientific sessions.

 Registrants can earn continuing education contact hour credits in Health Education (CHES and MCHES), Nursing (CNE), Medicine (CME for physicians and non-physicians) and Public Health (CPH) during the Annual Meeting.
-The Continuing Education (CE) access fee is $50 fee for the 1st discipline and $10 for each additional discipline (Example: CME $50 + CPH $10 = $60 total).
-Payment of the access fee must be made before the close of on-site registration on November 19, 2013.
+The Continuing Education (CE) access fee is $50 fee for the first discipline and $10 for each additional discipline (Example: CME $50 + CPH $10 = $60 total).
+Payment of the access fee must be made before the close of on-site registration on Nov.
+19, 2013.
 No refunds will be given.

-Click here for instructions on how to obtain CME, CNE, CHES, MCHES and CPH credits
+How to obtain CME, CNE, CHES, MCHES and CPH credits

 Obtaining Continuing Education Credits for other Disciplines